jgaffaney/digital-glove/README.md

 ## Find it Online

-The app is hosted on heroku at digital-glove.herokuapp.com.
+The app is hosted on heroku at <a href="digital-glove.herokuapp.com">Digital Glove</a>.
 Users can log in with username: Guest, pw: guest to look around and see how it works

 ## License